 The L-1 visa is a nonimmigrant visa, meaning it is issued for a limited duration.
 If you are entering the US on an L-1A visa to establish a new office, you will be granted a maximum initial stay of 1 year.
 You may extend your stay by 2 years, and may continue to do so until you reach your maximum time of 7 years in L-1A status.
 Unlike the E-2 visa, an L-1 visa is a dual intent visa which allows you to apply for a green card in the US through the adjustment of status process.
 For example, an L-1A manager or executive may qualify for an EB-1-C Multinational Manager green card.

-I rely on my cross-border transaction, foreign direct investment, and international subsidiary formation experience to provide legal advice and guidance through the entire L-1A investment immigration USA process.
+I rely on my cross-border transaction, foreign direct investment, and international subsidiary formation experience to provide legal advice and guidance throughout the entire L-1A investment immigration USA process.

 To qualify for an L-1A new office investor visa there are several requirements for both you and the company: